Posted by Shaker B. on 13 August 2018 11:32 AM

 You should now see the following listed:

-This feature requires that the user log in twice with the second login being an 'authentication token' that gets delivered to you either via SMS or email.
-This is especially useful for users who like to use traditionally weak passwords.
+This feature requires that the user log in twice with the second login being an 'authentication token' that gets delivered to you either via Google Authenticator, SMS, or email.
+This provides an extra layer of authentication beyond the traditional username/password.

-Please note that if you get locked out of your easyDNS account due to the 2nd Factor being lost, compromised, or unavailable, then the only way to get access is by contacting our support staff and providing the answers to your security questions.
+Please note that if you get locked out of your easyDNS account due to the 2nd Factor being lost, compromised, or unavailable, then you will need to use your 2fa recovery code or contact our support staff and provide the answers to your security questions.

 Access Control List